Henry S. Johnston: Early life

 On January 10, 1927, Johnston was inaugurated as the seventh Governor of Oklahoma with all the hopes of a successful administration.
 Immediately, the Oklahoma Legislature approved Johnston's appropriation proposals to establish a crippled children's hospital and increased school aid funds to over $1,500,000 a year.
-As one observer cited, it was the "highest public school subsidy in state history at the time."
+As one observer cited, it was the "highest public school subsidy in state history at the time".

-However, problems would haunt Johnston's governorship from the beginning.
+Johnson entered office with fierce opposition from several political camps.
+This included camps with representation in his own party, including those aligned with the losing gubernatorial contenders, the anti-Klan camp, and political adversaries of his personal secretary O. O. Hammonds.
+Disapproval of Mrs. Hammonds would ultimately prove a prime motivation behind later efforts to impeach Johnston.
 Before the state legislature adjourned in May 1927, complaints were raised against Johnston's private secretary, Mrs. O. O. Hammonds.
 The legislative leaders believed Hammonds held too much power over the governor.
 It was even believed that she went so far to make executive decisions and appointments in her own right.
 Believing that Johnston was neglecting his duties, the leaders of the state legislature's demanded that she be immediately discharged from the governor's services.

+December 1927 impeachment effort

 Determined to impeach Johnston for neglect of his duties by the end of 1927, the legislative leaders met in special session under a newly adopted initiative proposition.
 This measure was introduced to deal with Governor Jack C. Walton's impeachment four years earlier.
 In this special session, the state legislature announced its plans to investigate the governor.
 Before the Oklahoma Legislature could act, the Oklahoma Supreme Court intervened to the benefit of Johnston.
 The court ruled in the case Simpson v.
 Hill that the Legislature's actions were unconstitutional and that they could only meet during regular sessions or at the call of the governor in special session.
 Following the Supreme Court's example, Oklahoma City's district court issued an injunction against the Oklahoma Legislature, preventing state lawmakers from convening.

 Ignoring both courts, the state legislature proceeded with its plans and headed for the Oklahoma State Capitol to continue with impeachment charges.
 The Oklahoma Legislature was only stopped when Oklahoma National Guard troops, under the orders of Johnston, prevented them from entering the Capitol.
 This did not stop the Legislature from acting.
-The Legislature convened on December 13, 1927 in the Huckins Hotel in downtown Oklahoma City.
+The Legislature convened on December 13, 1927, in the Huckins Hotel in downtown Oklahoma City.
 There, the Oklahoma House of Representatives raised charges, which the Oklahoma Senate as the Court of Impeachment agreed to, against Governor Johnston and many members of his administration.
 However, realizing that the judicial branch sided with the executive branch on this matter and that the courts were concerned over the legality of their session, the state senate dismissed the issues and the state legislature adjourned.
 The whole event only made Johnston more popular and powerful.
 The people loved him for using the courts to decide the issue, rather than martial law.